 Here are my recommendations for a visit with preschoolers, kids and tweens.

 Mystic Offers A Seaport, An Aquarium & Much More For Families

-I’d frequently heard that the Mystic Aquarium* is fantastic but shockingly expensive, a pretty fair assessment.
+I’d frequently heard that the Mystic Aquarium is fantastic but shockingly expensive, and it’s a pretty fair assessment.

 The unexpected highlight for all of us was the seasonal Birds of the Outback exhibit.
 At the birdhouse entrance we each got what looked like a birdseed lollypop.
 Walk in, hold up your stick and tiny yellow or blue parakeets land for a snack.

 A contrived “game show” theme turns ten minutes of sea lion tricks into a 20-minute show that had me rolling my eyes.
 I love sea lions, but I’ve seen better.
 Most kids seemed to like the eight-minute SpongeBob 4-D flick, but it was jarring to 4.5 year-old Tiny Traveler, who doesn’t do well with loud noises.